ISF International School Frankfurt Rhein-Main

 The International School of Frankfurt Rhein-Main was founded in 1995 as a public-private partnership in schools within Germany by the Frankfurt Chamber of Commerce, the State of Hesse, the Frankfurt Economic Development GmbH and with financial support of international companies in the region.
 The school opened in September 1995 with 65 students enrolled in Kindergarten throughout Grade 8.
-10 years later it had an enrolment of around 900 students from 49 nations from preschool up through grade 12.
+10 years later it had an enrollment of around 900 students from 49 nations from preschool up through grade 12.

 Academic Program

 ISF uses the SABIS Educational System since 1995.
 SABIS is a global school network that dates back to 1886 and currently educates over 70,000 students.
 The school offers external examinations such as the International Baccalaureate (IB), British-based IGCSEs, and the U.S.-based Advanced Placement program.

 Clubs and Activities

 ISF offers a variety of clubs and activities for students.
 These activities include arts and crafts, dance, ballet, chess, choir, dance, debating, drama, film, IT, drumming, and science.
 In 2014 members of the Debating Society were selected for the German National Debate Team and competed in the world championships held in Thailand.

 Students can also take part in charitable projects such as Habitat for Humanity and the Students' Philanthropic Foundation (SPF).
-The Students' Philanthropic Foundation was founded by ISF students in 2013 and is a student-led charity with the aim of alleviating poverty and hardship in South America and Asia through educational and vocational projects.
+The Students' Philanthropic Foundation was founded by ISF students in 2013 and is a student-led charity that acts on a global scale to improve educational and health outcomes of youths worldwide.